ValRobichaux/github-slideshow/_posts/0000-01-02-ValRobichaux.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Hey this is me just messing around right now to learn git!
+Hey this is still me trying to learn git!
 Use the left arrow to go back!